Indrakens/cocktail-haven/README.md

 |        |         |
 |--------|--------|
 | Added code |![IMG_1393](https://github.com/Indrakens/heaven1/assets/127971416/1d98fe92-e1b7-4628-8cb8-78a7e56b4825)|
 #### The website had an error while trying to add and update the cocktail recipe.
-For name in Recipe model added validator to prevent the 500 error, and for slug in Recipe model added blank=True to prevent an error.
+In models.py file imported RegexValidator and for name in Recipe model added validator to prevent the 500 error.
+For slug in Recipe model removed unique=True and added blank=True to prevent an error.
 |        |         |
 |------|-------|
 | Changed code in Recipe model for name and slug | <img width="447" alt="Screenshot 2024-02-27 224213" src="https://github.com/Indrakens/cocktail-heaven/assets/127971416/56be8cd8-bdb5-4f24-924a-6ce8dff76c49">|